Yes, a (semi) minimalist workspace.

 Be happy! 🙂

-(Email me at email@example.com if you want to leave a comment on this post.
-I can publish it here manually or keep it private, according to your preference.
+(Feel free to leave a comment below.
 You can also interact with this post on Twitter via the #MondayBlogs tag.)